ralna/GALAHAD/doc/Julia/rst-dir/bllsb_functions.rst

         *
                 - Ao_ptr

                 - is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
 By contrast, it is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each column of $A_o$, as well as the total number of entries, in the sparse column-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be NULL.
+It need not be set when the other schemes are used, and in this case can be C_NULL.

 .. index:: pair: function; bllsb_reset_control